JeroenAdam/IoT-aboard/README.md

 IoT (and open source software) have recently changed how boat owners consume and interact with data on their boat, I'm very excited to present you the beginning of my journey into this technology.

- This summer, I have been implementing a bright LED matrix (+Raspberry Pi Zero W) functioning as a (data) repeater for displaying critical navigation data.
+ This summer, I have been implementing a bright LED display functioning as a (data) repeater for displaying critical navigation data.
- It is mounted below deck at the mast support and readable at the steer at about 8m. distance.
+ It is mounted below deck at the mast support and readable at the steer about 8m. distance away.
 A short video [here](http://www.adambahri.com/images/brightLEDmatrix.mp4).
  Don't mind the LED flickering, it is an issue with the camera not being able to record the LED screen as the human eye can see it.

  In a second [video](http://www.adambahri.com/images/remotewifiswitch.mp4), you'll see the use of my remote wifi switch.
- It cycles through 5 views (engine temperature/compass course/wind speed/atmospheric pressure/speed through water) on each remote button press.
-The LED display quickly scrolls the data repeatedly.
-The remote wifi switch actually is a mini router with the stock firmware replaced with OpenWRT + Mosquitto.
+ It cycles through 5 views: engine temperature/compass course/wind speed/atmospheric pressure/speed through water.
+On each remote button press, the LED display quickly and repeatedly scrolls one sensor reading.
+The remote wifi switch actually is a mini router with the stock firmware replaced by OpenWRT + Mosquitto.

  It was quite easy to set up thanks to [Node-RED](https://nodered.org) (=browser-based editor), I only had to come up with about 40 lines of [Javascript code](https://github.com/JeroenAdam/IoT-aboard/blob/master/snippets.js).

 # My current project

-Now it's time to expand on that, I'll be diving into [Node.js](https://nodejs.org/en/about/), I'll code my first [Signal K Node server plugin](https://github.com/SignalK/signalk-server-node/blob/master/SERVERPLUGINS.md).
-SignalK is a modern and open data format for marine use with the [server node](https://github.com/SignalK/signalk-server-node) being built on Node.js and making use of [JSON](http://signalk.org/specification/1.0.4/doc/data_model.html), websockets and HTTP.
+Now I want to expand functionallity, I'll be diving into [Node.js](https://nodejs.org/en/about/), I'll code my first [Signal K Node server plugin](https://github.com/SignalK/signalk-server-node/blob/master/SERVERPLUGINS.md).
+Signal K is a modern and open data format for marine use with the [server node](https://github.com/SignalK/signalk-server-node) being built on Node.js and making use of [JSON](http://signalk.org/specification/1.0.4/doc/data_model.html), websockets and HTTP.
 It provides a method for processing/sharing information in a way that is friendly to wifi, cellphones, [tablets](http://signalk.org/images/gallery/test_image1.jpg) and the internet.

-My personal project is a solution based on such a SignalK server combined with my bright LED matrix for the purpose of safety when navigating long routes.
+My personal project is a solution based on such a Signal K server combined with my bright LED matrix for the purpose of safety when navigating long routes.
 I don't trust my wife/autopilot handling the steer, but I didn't tell my wife about this yet :)
 I'd like to see the LED matrix show compass heading (as I managed with Node-RED) while the plugin compares the current heading against a preset value.
 Let's say that the compass course deviates 20 degrees from my preset variable, then I want the LED matrix to display the unused pixels in red blinking.
 Other kind of alarms would be thinkable as well: